swcarpentry/website/_posts/2016/12/2016-12-23-steering-ckoch.md

 3-4 years.
 I've received so much from the community, and would now like to give back in a new way - as a member of the steering committee.

-As a member of the steering committee, I primarily aim to:
+As a member of the steering committee, I would primarily aim to:

 * work together with my fellow committee-members, the Software Carpentry leadership, and the community at large to build a shared vision and direction